neherlab/RSV-mut-fitness/README.md

 The two main novelties consist in:
 * Estimating the mutation rates with a *general linear model* that takes into account several factors such as:
   - A site's local nucleotide context.
-  - Its structural pairing in RNA secondary structure.
+  - The base pairing in RNA secondary structure.
-  - The region of the genome it belongs to.
+  - The region of the genome the site belongs to.
 * Fitness effects of mutations are now computed within a Bayesian probabilistic framework that also provides uncertainties.

 ## References
 - Details about the computational framework can be found in the related [paper](https://github.com/matsengrp/SARS2-synonymous-mut-rate-tex).
 - Data used as reference for RNA secondary structure are in [Lan et al](https://www.nature.com/articles/s41467-022-28603-2).
 - Evidence about influence of secondary structure on mutation rates were first presented in a paper by [Hensel](https://www.biorxiv.org/content/10.1101/2024.02.27.581995v1.abstract).
 - The original approach for estimating mutational fitness is presented in [Bloom & Neher](https://academic.oup.com/ve/article/9/2/vead055/7265011).

+## Interactive plots
+Interactive plots for visualizing the results of the analysis can be found at [https://neherlab.github.io/SARS2-refined-fitness/](https://neherlab.github.io/SARS2-refined-fitness/).

 ## Computational pipeline
 It is possible to reproduce the fitness estimates by running the computational analysis defined in this GitHub repository.

-Firstly, a customized [conda](https://docs.conda.io/) environment needs to be buily from the [environment.yml](environment.yml) file.
+Firstly, a customized [conda](https://docs.conda.io/) environment needs to be built from the [environment.yml](environment.yml) file.
 To do so, you must install [conda](https://docs.conda.io/) and then run:

     conda env create -f environment.yml